-APRA The Australian Prudential Regulation Authority is an independent statutory authority that supervises institutions across banking, insurance and superannuation, and promotes financial system stability.
-Broker A broker is a firm or company that provides trading services.
+Australian Prudential Regulation Authority (APRA) is an independent statutory authority that supervises institutions across banking, insurance and superannuation, and promotes financial system stability.
+Broker is a firm or company that provides trading services.
 Always use a broker that is licensed.
 A broker can either be a human being who is processing the trade themselves or a computer program that is only monitored by a human.
-Digital currency Digital currency is any means of payment that exists in a purely electronic form, it is not physically tangible like a dollar bill or a coin.
-Non- fungible token (NFT) Cryptographic assets on a blockchain with unique identification codes and metadata that distinguish them from each other.
+Digital currency is any means of payment that exists in a purely electronic form, it is not physically tangible like a dollar note or a coin.
+Non-fungible token (NFT) are cryptographic assets on a blockchain with unique identification codes and metadata that distinguish them from each other.
+Private key is an alphanumeric code generated by a cryptocurrency wallet and used to authorise transactions and prove ownership of a block chain asset.